composer/packagist/README.md

    composer install
    npm install
    ```
-   The composer install will prompt you for the database connection details on first install.
+   The `composer install` command will prompt you for the database connection
+   details on first install.
+The connection url is stored in the `.env` files.
 4. Setup the database:
    ```bash
    bin/console doctrine:schema:create